-23. Operation Encompass operates in the majority of police forces across England.
+- Operation Encompass operates in all police forces across England.
 It helps police and schools work together to provide emotional and practical help to children.
-The system ensures that when police are called to an incident of domestic abuse, where there are children in the household who have experienced the domestic incident, the police will inform the key adult (usually the designated safeguarding lead) in school before the child or children arrive at school the following day.
-This ensures that the school has up to date relevant information about the child's circumstances and can enable support to be given to the child according to their needs.
-Police forces not signed up to operation encompass will have their own arrangements in place.
+The system ensures that when the police are called to an incident of domestic abuse, where there are children in the household who have experienced the domestic incident, the police will inform the key adult (usually the designated safeguarding lead (or a deputy)) in school before the child or children arrive at school the following day.
+This ensures that the school has up to date relevant information about the child's circumstances and can enable immediate support to be put in place, according to the child's needs.
+Operation Encompass does not replace statutory safeguarding procedures.
+Where appropriate, the police and/or schools should make a referral to local authority children's social care if they are concerned about a child's welfare.
+More information about the scheme and how schools can become involved is available on the Operation Encompass website. - Operation Encompass provides an advice and helpline service for all staff members from educational settings who may be concerned about children who have experienced domestic abuse.
+The helpline is available 8AM to 1PM, Monday to Friday on 0204 513 9990 (charged at local rate).